camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 :::

 The **Connector SDK** allows you to [develop custom Connectors](#creating-a-custom-connector) using Java code.

-You can focus on the logic of the Connector, test it locally, and reuse its runtime logic in multiple environments.
-The SDK achieves this by abstracting from Camunda Platform 8 internals that usually come with [job workers](/components/concepts/job-workers.md).
+You can focus on the logic of the Connector, test it locally, and reuse its [runtime logic](#runtime-logic) in multiple [runtime environments](#runtime-environments).
+The SDK achieves this by abstracting from
+Camunda Platform 8 internals that usually come with [job workers](/components/concepts/job-workers.md).